isomerpages/govtech-stp/_traveller-resources/Info on Stay Home Notice/stay-home-notice-shn.md

 For travellers serving SHN in an SDF, <b>the SDF will inform the traveller of the check-out time after it receives confirmation of the negative COVID-19 test result from the relevant government agency</b>.
 Travellers will only be allowed to leave the SDF thereafter.

 Reflected in the table below are two examples of indicative SHN durations.
-You may also <a href="/shn-calculator">click here</a> to calculate the estimated end date of your SHN.
+You may also <a href="/shn-calculator" target="_blank">click here</a> to calculate the estimated end date of your SHN.

 <table>
   <thead>